yegor256/blog/_drafts/ai.md

 To conclude, ML will never write our code, because ... it's just not the right tool for the job.
 However, it may be suitable for other things, like autocompletion, refactoring, bug fixing, optimization, and so on.
-I'm particulary interested in automated refactoring: imagine a large legacy code base given to AI, which improves certain parts of it, making the code faster, safer, more readable, or shorter.
+I'm particularly interested in automated refactoring: imagine a large legacy code base given to AI, which improves certain parts of it, making the code faster, safer, more readable, or shorter.
 Maybe it will even upgrade the code to newer frameworks, SDKs,